 Thanks to burgeoning trade with the rest of the UK, as well as a spike in transatlantic merchandise, less than a century later, Belfast had become a maritime city to be reckoned with, and boasted an array of sea-faring industries, including sail-making and brewing.

 1791 brought shipbuilders to the city, and the resulting boom resulted in funds for some of the city’s most imposing civic architecture, including the Queen’s Bridge and Ulster House.

 But with the boom came the roots of modern problems, with sectarianism gaining a foothold in the 19th century as the deprivation of the potato famine fuelled Catholic nationalism in the rest of Ireland.

-Determined to remain part of the Union, by 1912, Belfast had become home to the Ulster Volunteer Force.
-This continued after the Irish War of Independence, when the six counties of Northern Ireland chose to remain British and the province came into being, with Belfast as its capital.
+Determined to remain part of the Union, Belfast had become home to the Ulster Volunteer Force by 1912.
+This continued after the Irish War of Independence when the six counties of Northern Ireland chose to remain British and the province came into being, with Belfast as its capital.

 Following a peace deal in 1998, known as the Good Friday Agreement, Belfast is now a much calmer place that is finally emerging from the shadows of its past.

 • The ill-fated Titanic was built in Belfast.